Overview

 • Cons: Requires large amounts of data for training, computationally intensive, prone to overfitting if not properly regularized.

-7. K-Nearest Neighbors (k-NN)
+7. K-Nearest Neighbors (kNN)

 • Definition: k-Nearest Neighbors is a non-parametric algorithm that makes predictions based on the majority vote of its k nearest neighbors.